rollacaster/elcontext/README.md

 ![img](./screenshot.png)

-If any part of a context is omitted it part is always valid e.g. no location means anywhere, no time means anytime.
-Each command is triggered once per day.
+If a part of a context is omitted this part is always valid e.g. no location means anywhere, no time means anytime.
+Each command is triggered once a day.

 # Use Cases